Arrol Gantry: Beardmore's gantry at Dalmuir

 From 1900 to 1906, Arrol had constructed a shipyard for William Beardmore and Company at Dalmuir on the Clyde.
 This included a large gantry structure over the building berth.
 In 1906 it was used for the construction of the pre-dreadnought battleship HMS Agamemnon, then the largest battleship launched on the Clyde.

 The Beardmore gantry was 750 ft long, 135 ft wide and 150 ft high, spanning a single building berth.
 The structure was of two long steel truss girders, supported on ten pairs of steel truss towers, braced by cross trusses above.
 Nine electric cranes were provided, with four jib cranes along each side girder, each having a 5-ton capacity and 30 foot jib.
 These were travelling cranes and could be moved along the girder, or grouped together to share a heavier lift.
 They were intended to place the main hull plates into position, with a dedicated gang for each crane, forming the plates and riveting them into place.
 A central 15 ton travelling gantry crane was also provided, for lifting machinery along the centreline of the hull.

 The Belfast gantry would be very similar to this first gantry, although larger at 840 ft long and spanning two building berths.
 The central girder between the berths allowed the addition of a larger cantilever crane.

 The Beardmore gantry had used tapered towers, with size and strength proportional to the load upon them.
 The base of each was spread into a triangular arch, giving a more stable base and also allowing a railway line to be laid through the towers, bringing construction materials.
-For the Belfast gantry, the towers because more parallel, with straight inner faces.
+For the Belfast gantry, the towers were more parallel, with straight inner faces.
 This allowed temporary working platforms to be attached and relocated upwards as a hull was constructed, giving an additional working space and easy access to the outside of the hull, even with heavy equipment.
 The access within the gantry was also improved, with long sloping walkways and electric lifts, rather than the previous slow and hazardous use of ladders.